 For proper eyesight, the cornea and the lens must properly focus or 'refract' light onto the retina i.e. at the back of the eye.
 If the length or shape of the eye is not ideal, the light may get focused too early or too late leaving a blurred image on the retina.
 Myopia, or near-sightedness, is the ability to clearly see objects up close but not those at a distance.

-: Myopia generally occurs in the young; the patient experiences difficulty in seeing far-off objects.
+Causes and Symptoms: Myopia generally occurs in the young; the patient experiences difficulty in seeing far-off objects.
 Spectacles with concave lenses of the required curvature may help in correcting the vision.
 But the defect continues to increase with age.
 The patient of this type of progressive myopia has to continue to change the lenses of his spectacles.

 It is an inherited condition usually detected in children between the ages of eight and twelve.
 Few factors outside of heredity affect this condition as well.
 Using dim light, reading too much or nutritional deficiencies do not seem to impact it one-way or the other.